-DATED this
+- XXX 88.

-THE COMMON SEAL of THE KAPITI COAST DISTRICT COUNCIL was affixed in the presence of:
+DATED this day of 2017

-Mayor of Kapiti Coast District
+THE COMMON S KAPITI COAST D was affixed in the ISTRICT COUNCIL

-Chief Executive
+Mayor of Kapiti C Coast District Chief Executive

-Councillor of Kapiti Coast District
+Councillor of Ka piti Coast District

 3 Objective

 - 3.1 This bylaw enables the management of public places in order to contribute to a thriving economy and a vibrant and diverse community by: - a) Protecting the public from nuisance; - b) Maintaining standards of public health and safety; - c) Minimising the potential for offensive behaviour in public places; an - d) Regulating trading in public places. - 3.2 Nothing in this Bylaw derogates from any provision of, or the necessity for compliance with: - a) the Summary Offences Act 1981 or any Act passed in amendment or substitution of the Summary Offences Act 1981; - b) any other applicable Acts, regulations or rules; - c) any other Council bylaws, District Plan requirements; - d) any other requirements imposed by either Greater Wellington Regional Council or Department of Conservation; and - e) any customary rights.